RESEARCH AND EXTENSION | TOMATO

 Survey and management of fungal tomato diseases

 Tomato (Solanum lycopersicum L.) is a widely cultivated and consumed vegetable crop worldwide.
-In Hawai'i, tomatoes are grown in commercial farms, small-scale operations, and backyard gardens.
+In Hawaii, tomatoes are grown in commercial farms, small-scale operations, and backyard gardens.
 The state's tropical climate characterized by high temperatures, frequent rainfall, and elevated humidity creates ideal conditions for fungal disease development.
 Disease occurrence and severity are further influenced by tomato genotype and growing conditions.
 Identifying the prevalent pathogens and implementing targeted disease management strategies will help improve crop productivity and minimize yield losses.

 Scope of the Project

-Existing Survey Sites
+Survey Sites

-Identification and Quantification
+Identification and Quantification of Pathoegns

 Detected Pathogens